microsoft/qlib/docs/start/integration.rst

             return self._model.predict(x_test.values)

 - Override the `score` method
-    - The parameters include the test features and test labels
+    - The parameters include the test features and test labels.
     - Return the evaluation score of model.
 It's recommended to adopt the loss between labels and `prediction score`.
     - Code Example:In the following example, user need to calculate the weighted loss with test data `x_test`,  test label `y_test` and the weight `w_test`.
     .. code-block:: Python